Bachelor of Design (Interior Design)

 - attend an interview.

 If you do not meet the minimum eligibility requirements for this course, you may be able to apply for entry into this course based on mature age or disadvantage.
-Talk to admissions staff at the campus you wish to study at if you wish to apply for special admission.
+Contact the course coordinator for details of evidence that you should attach to your application.

-In addition to proof of eligibility and course specific entry requirements, international student applicants whose first language is not English or who have not completed their secondary education in English or who have not completed an Australian educational qualification must demonstrate English proficiency at a minimum IELTS level of 6.5, with a minimum level of 6 in any one band.
+International applicants must meet proof of eligibility and course entry requirements.
+In addition, international applicants whose first language is not English must demonstrate English proficiency at a minimum IELTS level of 6.5 with a minimum level of 6 in any one band.
+Further information please check the http://www.studyintafe.edu.au/home" target="_blank">TAFE NSW International Australia website for details on fees and enrolment processes for international students.

 Enrol at any location